Leakage and Interpretability in Concept-Based Models: Robustness of leakage scores

 \paragraph{CTL and ICL are vanishing for hard CBMs.} Figure \ref{figure_leakage_scores_on_hard_CBMs} shows the leakage scores for hard models trained on a number of datasets in both low and high regimes of ground-truth interconcept MI.
-By construction hard CBMs have vanishing leakage \citep{koh20a, Kazhdan2021IsDA, margeloiu2021}, and the CTL and ICL scores are in all cases compatible with zero, regardless of the interconcept MI.
-The OIS is instead non-vanishing in all experiments, failing to meet a fundamental requirement of leakage metrics.
-We further note that for each dataset its estimated values on hard CBMs are comparable to those on the models shown in Figure \ref{figure_leakage_scores_single_models}, which instead encode a significant amount of leakage.
-This represents further evidence of the limitations of the OIS in distinguishing interpretable from uninterpretable concept-based models.
+By construction hard CBMs have vanishing leakage \citep{koh20a, Kazhdan2021IsDA, margeloiu2021}.
+In all cases, the CTL and ICL scores do not deviate significantly from zero, regardless of the interconcept MI.
+In contrast, the OIS is non-vanishing in all cases, indicating that it does not meet a fundamental requirement as a measure of leakage.
+We further note that for each dataset the estimated OIS for hard CBMs are comparable to those of the models shown in Figure \ref{figure_leakage_scores_single_models}, which exhibit a significant amount of leakage.
+Thus, in these cases OIS does not distinguish interpretable from uninterpretable concept-based models.

-\paragraph{CTL and ICL strongly correlate with intervention performance.} We train a number of soft and logit CBMs on each dataset in both high and low regimes of ground-truth interconcept MI and with different levels of concept supervision (see Appendix \ref{App_correlation_leakage_scores_int} for details on this experiment).
-The evaluation of the OIS, ICL and CTL scores is repeated 5 times for each individual model yielding an uncertainty on their value.
-We then Monte-Carlo (MC) sample 10K times from the uncertainty distributions of each score (assuming normality), and for each sample we compute the Pearson $r$ coefficient between each score and the intervention score $S_{(int)}$.
-The resulting distribution of Pearson $r$ values between each leakage score and intervention performance across models and for each dataset provides an estimate of its uncertainty, while the corresponding distribution of $p$-values provide information about the significance of correlation.
+\paragraph{CTL and ICL strongly correlate with intervention performance.} We trained a number of soft and logit CBMs on each dataset in both high and low regimes of ground-truth interconcept MI and with different levels of concept supervision (see Appendix \ref{App_correlation_leakage_scores_int} for details on this experiment).
+The evaluation of the OIS, ICL and CTL scores was repeated 5 times for each individual model to provide estimates of uncertainty.
+We then took 10,000 Monte-Carlo (MC) samples from the resulting distributions of each score (assuming normality), and for each sample we computed the Pearson $r$ coefficient between each score and the intervention score $\textrm{S}_{int}$.
+Pooling using Rubin's rule \citep[see][]{rubin2004multiple, BarnardRubin99}, we obtain a single best estimate for the Pearson $r$ and its associated $p$-value for each leakage score and dataset, which are reported in Table \ref{table_correlation_leakage_scores_intervention}.